 As a college student, you can use the summer to re-charge.
 It’s also a great time to reflect back on the academic year and re-focus for what’s ahead.

 This doesn’t have to be a formal process.
-It also shouldn’t cause you to feel anxious or overwhelmed at what might have gone wrong.
-Instead, look at this time of reflection as a learning opportunity, and a chance to better grasp how your time at UMBC is growing and shaping you.
+It also should not cause you to feel anxious or overwhelmed at what might have gone wrong.
+Instead, look at this time of reflection as a learning opportunity, and a change to better grasp how your time at UMBC is growing and shaping you.

-So while you’ve got your feet planted in the sand and you’re soaking up the sun, here are some topics to reflect on:
+So while you’re soaking up the sun this summer, here are some topics to reflect on:

-1. Academically, what kind of year did you have?
+Academically, what kind of year did I have?

-- What were your successes and what were your challenges?
+- What were my successes and what were my challenges?

-- Did you complete as many credits and courses as you had planned?
+- Did I complete as many credits and courses as I had planned?

-- Was there a particular class that gave you a new perspective?
+- Was there a particular class that gave me a new perspective?

-2. From a social/extra-curricular standpoint, what was your involvement like?
+From a social/extra-curricular standpoint, what was my involvement like?

-- Did you get involved on or off-campus in activities/events that interest you?
+- Did I get involved on or off-campus in activities/events that interest me?

-- How did you do balancing your social and academic life?
+- How did I do balancing your social and academic life?

-- What are your biggest takeaways from getting involved?
-What lessons did you learn?
+- What are my biggest takeaways from getting involved?
+What lessons did I learn?

-3. What is your current satisfaction and confidence level with your intended major of study?
+What is my current satisfaction and confidence level with my intended major of study?

-- What aspects of your major are you enjoying and what uncertainties do you still have?
+- What aspects of my major am I enjoying and what uncertainties do I still have?

-- How does what you are studying impact your future career goals?
+- How does what I'm studying impact my future career goals?

-- If you are still undecided or are considering changing your major, what steps can you take to make progress towards a decision?
+- If you are still undecided or are considering changing your major: what steps can I take to make progress towards a decision?

 Tip: Check out the self-exploration resources online via UMBC’s Career Center.

-- How did you budget your money during the academic year?
+- How did I budget my money during the academic year?

-- Do you have concerns about paying tuition or funding other aspects of college?
+- Do I have concerns about paying tuition or funding other aspects of college

-- Are you aware of the financial tools and resources available to you as a UMBC student?
+- Am I aware of the financial tools and resources available to me as a UMBC student?

 Tip: Explore the Financial Smarts @ UMBC website for great information on financing your education, living on a budget, and the concept of credit.

-Finally, if you feel you are in need of support this summer, please know that UMBC is still up and running!
+Finally, if you need support this summer, please know that UMBC is still up and running!
 While many faculty members will not be on campus, and staff might have limited hours depending on vacation schedules, campus offices are still open and available to assist students.